God Comes To You Disguised As Your Life

 I grew up with two alcoholic parents.
 Honestly, I hated this part of my life.
 In my teen years, I was constantly angry at how they were screwing up my life.
 And yet, in the crucible of that misery, I worked for a summer on a concrete crew with a pastor who was between churches.
 Ever so gently, this man helped me open my heart to Jesus.
 With my struggling parents, I needed help.
 And God came and walked with me in something I could not change.

 Yes, I assured him.
-I have loved being a hospital chaplain and have realized that had I left the church on my schedule, I would not have had time to work in the hospital, where daily I come alongside people who are trying to find God in their worst moments.
-In leaving my pastoral role when I did, I see God coming in the details of my life.
+I have loved being a hospital chaplain and have realized that had I left the church on my schedule.
+I would not have had time to work in the hospital, where daily I come alongside people who are trying to find God in their worst moments.
+In leaving my pastoral role when I did, I see God coming into the details of my life.

 All of us are wounded.
 All of us face things we do not like and cannot control.
-Last weekend I was visiting a lovely Jewish patient dealing with terrible hip pain.
+Last weekend, I was visiting a lovely Jewish patient dealing with terrible hip pain.
 But the real pain she was experiencing was the loss of her husband three weeks earlier.
 Marilyn told me how she had prayed repeatedly that God would spare Bill.
 But he died.
 Adding to her loss is her doubt that God heard her.
 She is suffering now and will be for months, even years.
-But in time she will find God in this unwanted part of her life — God is there already.
+But in time, she will find God in this unwanted part of her life — God is there already.

-When Carl and Stephanie were in a devastating auto accident, they marveled that in the car right behind them was a intensive care nurse who provided immediate treatment that saved their lives.
+When Carl and Stephanie were in a devastating auto accident, they marveled that in the car right behind them was an intensive care nurse who provided immediate treatment that saved their lives.
 God comes disguised as our lives.

 By John Casey